Viriato Fernandes: Political career (2021–present)

 In the lead-up to the 2022 Goa Legislative Assembly election, there was discussion surrounding Fernandes' political affiliations and candidacy.
 In November 2021, the president of the Goa Pradesh Congress Committee (GPCC), Girish Chodankar, raised questions about Fernandes potentially joining the Indian National Congress (INC) party.

 Prior to this, Fernandes had been involved with the Goencho Avaaz people's movement.
 His decision to then join the INC after departing from Goencho Avaaz prompted further scrutiny and reflection from other Goan politicians, including Dr. Jorson Fernandes of Cuncolim.
 These politicians expressed concerns that the transition of a people's movement leader to a major political party could be problematic, given that the party had incorporated elements that the movement had previously opposed.

-Ultimately, Fernandes contested the 2022 Goa Legislative Assembly election as an INC candidate in the Dabolim Assembly constituency.
+Fernandes contested the 2022 Goa Legislative Assembly election as an INC candidate in the Dabolim Assembly constituency.
 He was defeated by the Bharatiya Janata Party (BJP) candidate Mauvin Godinho, finishing as the runner-up with a margin of 1,570 votes.

 Personal life

 Fernandes is a resident of Chicalim, a census town located in the state of Goa.
 In the 2010s, he secured sponsorship from the Indian Navy to acquire a Black Belt certification in Six Sigma management.
 He gained prominence as a national-level badminton player, demonstrating active participation in cricket and football as well.
 However, his passion appeared to be for the natural environment of Goa, which he has described as a "beautiful paradise".

 In 2018, Fernandes and his family were planning to relocate to the United Arab Emirates.
 But after returning from a public event, he had a change of heart and decided to remain in Goa in order to serve and protect the land.
 Later that year, he became a founding member of the environmental advocacy group Goencho Avaaz.
 He enlisted the backing of all 38 non-governmental groups in Goa focused on protecting the state's environmental interests to establish the organization successfully.